- The Problem With Other Keto (Protein) Bars

 In case you’re wondering, the ingredients in italics are used for the edible glitter (to make the bar look like a birthday cake).
 So don’t worry about the bar tasting like radish or red cabbage.

-While every flavor features slightly different ingredients (see the complete Perfect Keto bar ingredient list*), all the bars have a set of core ingredients that provide the bulk of the fat, protein and carbs.
+While every flavor features slightly different ingredients, all the bars have a set of core ingredients that provide the bulk of the fat, protein and carbs.

 So let’s talk about those and their respective roles.